Solar Bulk Purchases

 There are a number of ways to structure a solar bulk purchase.
 Typically, a group of homeowners or organizations goes through the process of purchasing solar systems together.
 The group selects a single contractor to install systems on each of their buildings, but each participant owns their own system and has their own contract with the installer.

-Another approach is for a group to purchase solar a bulk batch of solar panels directly from the manufacturer.
+Another approach is for a group to purchase a batch of solar panels in bulk solar a bulk directly from the manufacturer.
 They can then contract an installer to install the panels, or complete the installation themselves.

 Why a bulk purchase?